donbright/rust-lang-cheat-sheet/README.md

     println!("{:?}",v); // [W { r: 2 }, W { r: 4 }, W { r: 8 }]
 ```

-## Object Oriented style
+## Object-Oriented alternatives

+Inheritance and Polymorphism - Rust doesn't have the object-oriented style of these things.
+Alternatives:

-Inheritance - there is no inheritance.
-Typical alternatives are "composition" (struct within struct), Traits (sort of like Interfaces), Enums (which can do much more than C enums), and "NewType" aka Tuple Structs where for example you say struct MyWrapper(u32) to wrap u32 and then impl your own methods on MyWrapper to mimic u32, along with derive_more and implement deref (u32 could be any other struct or type from another external crate).
+- "composition" (struct within struct),
+- Traits (sort of like Interfaces),
+- Enums (which can do much more than C enums, they are more like Tagged Unions aka Algebraic Data Types aka Sum Types)
+- "NewType" pattern, aka Tuple Structs where for example you say struct MyWrapper(u32) to wrap u32 and then impl your own methods on MyWrapper to mimic u32, along with derive_more and implement deref (u32 could be any other struct or type from another external crate).
+- todo - describe Dynamic Trait Objects

-todo - generics
+- todo - describe Generics

 ## Files